-33.13 The FDES is structured in a way that allows links to economic and social domains.
-It is compatible with and supports other state of the art frameworks and systems, both statistical and analytical, such as the System of Environmental Economic Accounting (SEEA), the Driving force-Pressure-State-Impact-Response (DPSIR) framework, or the MDGs indicator framework.

-33.14 The System of Environmental-Economic Accounting (SEEA) contains the internationally agreed standard concepts, definitions, classifications, accounting rules and tables for producing internationally comparable statistics on the environment and its relationship with the economy.
+- 33.17 The FDES is structured in a way that allows links to economic and social domains.
+It is compatible with and supports other state of the art frameworks and systems, both statistical and analytical, such as the System of Environmental Economic Accounting (SEEA), the Driving force-Pressure-State-Impact-Response (DPSIR) framework, or the MDGs indicator framework. - 33.18 The System of Environmental-Economic Accounting (SEEA) contains the internationally agreed standard concepts, definitions, classifications, accounting rules and tables for producing internationally comparable statistics on the environment and its relationship with the economy.
 The SEEA framework follows a similar accounting structure as the System of National Accounts (SNA) and uses concepts, definitions and classifications consistent with the SNA in order to facilitate the integration of environmental and economic statistics.
-The SEEA is a system for organizing statistical data for the derivation of coherent indicators and descriptive statistics to monitor the interactions between the economy and the environment and the state of the environment to better inform decision-making.
-The revised SEEA consists of three parts: the Central Framework, which was adopted by the UN Statistical Commission as the first international standard for environmental-economic accounting; Experimental Ecosystem Accounting and Applications and Extensions of the SEEA.
+The SEEA is a system for organizing statistical data for the derivation of coherent indicators and descriptive statistics to monitor the interactions between the economy and the environment and the state of the environment to ensure better informed decision-making.
+The revised SEEA consists of three parts: the Central Framework, which was adopted by the UN Statistical Commission as the first international standard for environmentaleconomic accounting; Experimental Ecosystem Accounting and Applications and Extensions of the SEEA.
 Subsystems of the SEEA framework elaborate on specific resources or sectors, including: Energy, Water, Fisheries, Land and Ecosystems, and Agriculture.
-These 'sub-systems' are fully consistent with the over-arching SEEA, but provide further details on specific topics and try to build bridges between the accounting community and the community of experts in each specific subject area.

-33.15 Ensuring Environmental Sustainability is one of the eight goals identified under Millennium Development Goals and the progress on the targets and indicators relating to same has been indicated in the chapter on Millennium Development Goals.

-33.16 Legislations, Institutional Support & Recent Initiatives - Indian Context : Ministry of Environment & Forests is the nodal agency dealing with diverse issues of environment & forests.
-The Policy and Law Division of the Ministry of Environment & Forests is partly implementing the Schemes "Assistance for Abatement of Pollution, Environment Policy and Law" and "Establishment of Environment Commissions and Tribunals " and providing legislative and Institutional support to other thematic divisions whenever needed for any amendment to Environment (Protection) Act, 1986 or implementation of the National Environment Policy 2006, National Green Tribunal Act (NGT), 2010, Ecomark Scheme and work relating to setting up of National Environment Assessment and Monitoring Authority (NEAMA).
+These 'sub-systems' are fully consistent with the overarching SEEA, but provide further details on specific topics and try to build bridges between the accounting community and the community of experts in each specific subject area. - 33.19 Ensuring Environmental Sustainability is one of the eight goals identified under Millennium Development Goals. - 33.20 Legislations, Institutional Support & Recent Initiatives Indian Context: Ministry of Environment & Forests is the nodal agency dealing with diverse issues of environment & forests.
+The Policy and Law Division of the Ministry of Environment & Forests is partly implementing the Schemes "Assistance for Abatement of Pollution, Environment Policy and Law" and "Establishment of Environment Commissions and Tribunals " and providing legislative and Institutional support to other thematic divisions whenever needed for any amendment to Environment (Protection) Act, 1986 or implementation of the National Environment Policy 2006, National Green

+Tribunal Act (NGT), 2010, Ecomark Scheme and work relating to setting up of National Environment Assessment and Monitoring Authority (NEAMA).
 Forest Policy Division of Ministry of Environment & Forests (MoEF), on the other hand, coordinates the National Forest Policy, 1988 and its implementation issues, Indian Forest Act, 1927 and Policy and legislative issues of other Central Ministries/ Departments related to Forests and Scheduled Tribes & coordinating the State Forest Policies, State Forest Acts/Amendment etc. Forest Policy Division coordinates with Ministry of Panchayati Raj, Ministry of Tribal Affairs and Planning Commission on the matters related to various Acts and Policies.

-33.17 Host of other legislations govern/regulate various issues pertaining to environment & forest protection .
+33.21 Host of other legislations govern/regulate various issues pertaining to environment & forest protection .